3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d03/instructor_notes/angular_directives_and_nested_controllers.md

 > Inspect Element on the form and check out all the extra classes Angular is adding under the hood.

-The last step is update our `todos.add()` function to utilize this new knowledge.
+The last step is to update our `todos.add()` function to utilize this new knowledge.
 Just like in the view, how do you think we access that newTodo in our controller?

 ```js
 var addTodo = function(){